Rolling Out GPS Tracking Without Losing Your Team's Trust

 Why Location Tracking Fails

-Most problems with GPS tracking aren't technical.
-They're human.
-Guards feel surveilled.
-Supervisors use the data punitively.
-Trust breaks down.
-The technology works fine—the implementation doesn't.
+Most problems with GPS tracking aren't technical—they're human.
+Guards feel surveilled rather than supported.
+Supervisors use the data punitively, catching minor deviations rather than enabling better operations.
+Trust breaks down as guards resent what feels like constant monitoring.
+The technology works fine; the implementation creates the problems.

 The Privacy Conversation

-Put it in writing.
-Make it part of onboarding.
-Answer questions honestly.
-The goal is informed consent, not grudging compliance.
+Put this in writing.
+Make it part of onboarding for every new hire.
+Answer questions honestly when guards ask.
+The goal is informed consent, not grudging compliance from people who feel they have no choice.

 Technical Settings That Matter

-- Offline handling: Locations should queue when signal drops and sync when it returns.
-Test this in parking garages and basements.
+Offline handling deserves attention.
+Locations should queue when cellular signal drops and sync automatically when connectivity returns.
+Test this behavior in parking garages, basements, and other areas where your guards actually work—not just in the office.

 Using Location Data Fairly

-If your culture is punitive, location tracking will make it worse.
-Fix the culture first.
+If your culture is already punitive, location tracking will make it worse.
+Fix the culture first—tracking won't solve management problems, it will amplify them.

 Key Takeaways

-- Be transparent about what's tracked and why—in writing
+- Be transparent about what's tracked and why, in writing, from day one.

-- Use data for safety and accountability, not micromanagement
+- Use data for safety and accountability, never for micromanagement or gotcha moments.

-- Done right, location tracking builds trust—done wrong, it destroys it
+- Done right, location tracking builds trust through transparency—done wrong, it destroys it.

 Written by